Ekin Cheng: Music

 Cheng had a successful music career with BMG.
 But in the 2000s, he signed with EEG, a juggernaut company owned by Albert Yeung.
 Under this company he was 'frozen' and not allowed to put out any records.
 But as is a custom with EEG, he made several movies with other EEG stars.
 As of 2004, his contract with EEG ended and he returned to BMG briefly where he released a new record before signing with BMA.
 As of 2009, Cheng has once again returned as an artist of Sony BMG.
 Through the course of his career, he has made several hits.
-Though many criticise Cheng for not having a voice capable of singing harder or higher-noted songs.
+Though some criticise Cheng for not having a voice capable of singing harder or higher-noted songs.
 And though his music career has been going smoothly, his most-acclaimed music came during the Young and Dangerous age.
 The theme song for Young and Dangerous 1 "Age of Friendship" is considered his best.
 Though he and Jordan Chan both sing a separate version, it was Cheng who sang it first.

 In 2007, Cheng made a guest appearance at a Leo Ku concert and received popular applause from the audience.
 He also represented Hong Kong in the 2009 Asia Song Festival, performing two songs.
 Since his last concert held 11 years before, E-kin planned to hold his coming back concert during 18–19 December 2009 in Hong Kong.